canaxess/information-cards/README.md

 # Accessibility information cards
 Follow our free accessibility information cards to help you make your content accessible.
 Each card has several steps, and includes background information explaining its relevance.
-The accessibility principles when followed together will make video, forms or a chatbot UI accessible up to Web Content Accessibility Guidelines 2.0 (WCAG2) AA.
+The accessibility principles when followed together will make video, forms or a chatbot UI accessible up to Web Content Accessibility Guidelines 2.0 (WCAG 2) AA.

 Each card has a companion webpage which includes optional collapsed background information explaining why the guideline is relevant, and provides additional helpful information along with the WCAG 2 guidelines.